NateEag/how-i-code/drafts/daily-routine.rst

 production incidents, check system logs and triage any unusual entries.

 Triage email inbox.
-That means get everything read and see if anything urgent has come in since yesterday.
+That means get everything read and see if anything urgent has come in since the last info triage run.

 When on project management duty, empty the untriaged issue lists in the projects I'm managing.
 When there's a dedicated PM for my projects that isn't